Updated 16th April 2022.

-Char kuey teow (CKT) or fried kuey teow is one of the most sinful artery-clogging dish I’ve ever come across in my life.
+Char kuey teow (CKT) or fried kuey teow is one of the most sinful artery-clogging dishes I’ve ever come across in my life.
 Those who have tried this fried flat noodle dish will have to agree with me.
-BUT you will also have to acknowledge when done right, char kuey teow is one of the most delicious dish out there.
+BUT you will also have to acknowledge when done right, char kuey teow is one of the most delicious food out there.
 It’s rustic, full of wok hei and heavenly.
 This is why char kuey teow remain one of my favorite food since childhood.

 Many months back I chanced upon this article by Kuali @ thestar.com.my regarding my beloved char kuey teow stall.
 Today, I want to pay my personal tribute to the char kuey teow stall which I basically grew up with.

 I must be a very lucky person because this char kuey teow stall which I frequented when I was very young is still standing today!
 The stall is simply known as Melawis Char Kuey Teow due to its location in a residential area in Melawis, Klang.
-The stall used to be located at a corner shop lot – open area with wooden benches and tables under a large tree.
+The stall used to be located at a corner shop lot – an open area with wooden benches and tables under a large tree.
 There are times when I had to fight my seat with those giant red ants that inhabit the tree.
 LOL

 Do you want to know why I usually eat the CKT at home?

 THIS!!!
 Though the Melawis CKT is super delicious on its own, I have 2 secret ingredients to make it even yummier.
 You’ll need: Chili sauce (Lingham sauce or any chili sauce will do) and pepper.
-Trust me, you’ll thanks me for years to come.
-It’s our (sis and me) routine for many years now.
+Trust me, you’ll thank me for years to come.
+It’s been our (sis and me) routine for many years now.

 Melawis Char Kuey Teow